 University health insurance charges are included on student invoices and it is the student's responsibility to make sure these charges are paid by the due date on the invoice.
 Most departments do not pay health insurance fees for sponsored students.
 Students may set up a payment plan with Tuition Management Systems in order to pay their health insurance charges over the course of 10 months.
 It is recommended a payment plan is set up in June before the start of the fall semester, as the first payment deadline is July 1, 2016, before the start of the fall term.

 Any questions or concerns specifically related to health insurance should be directed to University Health Services at firstname.lastname@example.org.

 After discussing sponsorship and grant opportunities with their departments, eligible U.S. graduate students can look into federal loan options to help assist with unmet need.
 The HUB's financial aid website contains in-depth information about graduate student financial assistance, including federal and private loan options, application procedures and deadlines for eligible graduate students.
 Federal loan funds are not available for international students.
 The majority of international students rely exclusively upon personal and family funds and/or departmental or outside sponsor funds to pay for the entire cost of graduate education.

 Federal Aid Eligibility

 A graduate student's federal aid eligibility is determined by a student's financial circumstances.
 While a student (and his/her spouse, if applicable) has the primary responsibility for paying for school, financial aid can bridge the gap between the total costs and the student's ability to pay.
-Carnegie Mellon uses a standard method to carefully review a student's financial circumstances and establish an expected contribution from the student.
 Learn more.